skiby7/skiby7.github.io/_course/lesson-2.md

 ### match-case

-Since Python version `3.10` and above (knowing on which Pyhton version your code will run is important!) the `match-case` statement has been introduced, providing pattern matching capabilities just like in other languages (which generally use a `switch` statement):
+Since Python version `3.10` and above (knowing on which Python version your code will run is important!) the `match-case` statement has been introduced, providing pattern matching capabilities just like in other languages (which generally use a `switch` statement):

 ```python
 match value: